Vebjørn Sand

-Vebjørn Sand (born March 11, 1966, in Bærum) is a Norwegian painter and artist.
+Vebjørn Sand (born March 11, 1966) is a Norwegian painter and artist.
 He is known for his paintings as well as his public arts projects, such as the Da Vinci Project, and the Kepler Star monument (Norwegian Peace Star) at Oslo Airport, Gardermoen.

 Early life and education

 Vebjørn Sand was born March 11, 1966, in Bærum, Norway, and was raised on the coastal islands of Hvaler where his father Øivind Sand worked as a school teacher and painter at the Waldorf School.
 His mother Kari Marie Søyland taught at the same school.
 Thanks to his parents, he grew up surrounded by art, science, design and mathematics.
 The European Renaissance and the Baroque in particular were an early inspiration for Vebjørn due to the great advancements in art, science, and philosophy during that period.